 Although the work in Liberia began in 2014, due to the Ebola virus DM2 lost a year and a half and had to start over again in the fall of 2015.
 The Liberia field has a strong field director, Pastor George Paye, who is a like-minded brother and champion of grace-based disciple-making.
 John Clark, one of DM2’s board members, is the regional ministry director of this field.

 Attendance at DM2 workshops is now around 60-70 attendees each trip.
 After three and a half years, there are beginning to be third and fourth generation disciple-makers.
 In 2018, the Liberia team was able to teach two workshops, Colossians and Bible Study Methods.
-In February 2019 they plan to the Life of Christ Panorama.
+In February 2019 they taught the Life of Christ Panorama.
 The most recent trip to Liberia occurred in 2020 where the team taught the New Testament Panorama.
 Travel has been restricted since COVID but this group has been eager to receive teaching.
 Pastor Paye and his team arranged for online workshops with John and Rob to be conducted via generator power and Zoom.

-To date these are the DM2 curriculums that have been taught in Liberia: Romans 1-8, Romans 9-16, Old Testament Panorama, Galatians, Colossians, Bible Study Methods, and the Discipleship manual.
+To date these are the DM2 curriculums that have been taught in Liberia: Romans 1-8, Romans 9-16, Old Testament Panorama, New Testament Panorama, Galatians, Colossians, Bible Study Methods, and the Discipleship manual.

 Occasionally God allows us to experience something truly extraordinary.
 Our first trip to Cameroon was just such an experience.
 Going into the trip we did not know how dangerous certain parts of the country were because of the civil war.
 Many of the people we met were refugees, uprooted from the fighting sides of the country.